+Angel funds/Venture Capital Funds

-Angel Funds / Venture Capital Funds: Venture/ Risk capital is often a more appropriate financing instrument for high-growth potential and start-up MSMEs.
-However, the ability of MSMEs (especially those involving innovations and new technologies) to access alternative sources of capital like angel funds/risk capital needs to be enhanced considerably.
+the ability of MSMEs (especially those involving innovations and new technologies) to access alternative sources of capital like angel funds/risk capital needs to be enhanced considerably.
 Although the sector commonly uses traditional debt, this type of financing is often not accessible for fast growth and start-up firms.
 During their initial phase, firms need finance to study, assess and develop an initial concept (seed phase) or for product development and initial marketing (start up phase).
 At this stage, firms may be in the process of being set up or may exist, but have yet to sell their product or service commercially.
 High-growth firms usually develop an idea, concept or product that requires an incubation period before generating revenues and profits.

 An enterprise basically looks for venture capital to provide them with the financing they need to expand or break into new markets and grow faster.
 Further, Government of India, in terms of the recommendations of the PM's Task Force on MSMEs, is already looking at removing the fiscal/regulatory impediments to the use of such funds by the sector.
 Venture/ Risk capital funding is ideal for newly emerging ventures like bio-tech, food processing, IT, pharmaceutical and other knowledge based sectors.
-Creation of venture capital funds to meet the equity requirements of these units in the initial phase of their working in the knowledge sector including BPO, KPO, Life sciences, on-line business, technologyenabled design and manufacturing as well as in emerging areas of nano-technology and environmental technology would go a long way to help such industries.
+Creation of venture capital funds to meet the equity requirements of these units in the initial phase of their working in the knowledge sector including BPO, KPO, Life sciences, on-line business, technology-enabled design and manufacturing as well as in emerging areas of nanotechnology and environmental technology would go a long way to help such industries.